‘Teen Mom’ Star Amber Portwood Accused Of Scamming Customers Via Return Policy

 “We simply responded to you on social media since that is the only way you are choosing to reach out to us… We would like to handle this in email because we do not think it’s professional.”

-The Teen Mom OG star was also accused of purchasing a dress from the website, Wish, and reselling it through her own business for $82.99.
+The Teen Mom OG star was also accused of purchasing a dress from the website Wish and reselling it through her own business for $82.99.
 Amber responded by saying she would take legal action if the allegations made against her did not cease.

 All my clothes come straight from LA Showroom.
 You can't buy anything without a tax ID and business&sellers permit!???? www.beforeverhaute.com